Yardzen-Inc/Budget-Calculator-Exercise/README.md

 - An understanding of react in general.
 - Use of modular components.
 - Functional components that utilize hooks.
-- Code comments explaining your thought process.
+- Some sort of documentation
 - state management with react built in functionality only (no redux).